chrisvneal/udacity_arcade-game/README.md

-# README

 # Front End Nanodegree Project 3: Arcade Game
-This was a project created for Udacity's Front End Nanodegree (FEND) program.
-What a challenge, but I worked through this project using everything I know about javaScript and Object Oriented Programming, using ES6 syntax!
+I created this project for Udacity's Front End Nanodegree (FEND) program.
+What a challenge, but I worked through this project using literally everything I know about JavaScript and Object Oriented Programming, using ES6 syntax!

 I will making improvememnts as necessary to the game, so please check back!